ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-smooth-refraction-approximation-layered-model.md

 <p style="text-align: center">
 <img src="../images/SRAL/Blog_InnerOnly_NaiveRefr_512s.jpg" alt="" width="500" /><br/>
 Ideally white Lambert with refracted directions under various light settings.
 Since Lambert model is a constant BSDF, changing directions doesn't change the shape of the BSDF in the upper hemisphere; therefore, the behaviour is identical to the version with unmodified directions.
+Behaviour of non-constant inner layers with refracted parameters will be shown later.
 </p>

-*This seemingly doesn't change anything... lambert is constant -- no change in BSDF shape in the positive hemisphere...we stick with Lambert for simplicity...we'll get to different configurations later...*

-The light passing through the smooth interface gets attenuated according to the Fresnel equations, which attenuates the light at grazing angles:
+The light passing through the smooth interface gets attenuated according to the Fresnel equations:

 $$
 f_{s2}\left(\omega_{i}^{\prime}\rightarrow\omega_{o}^{\prime}\right) T\left(\theta_{i}\right) T\left(\theta_{o}\right)